 3 Not inquiring about their overall well-being

 In the book Emotional Intelligence, Daniel Goleman describes Emotional Quotient (EQ) as the ability to acknowledge different emotions and sense what people around you are feeling.
 In fact, research shows this is the most important quality a manager can have — even over technical and organizational skills.

 In 2011, Google released a study that focused on understanding the qualities that make a great manager.
-After gathering and analyzing information from 10,000 managers and teams, Google came to the following conclusion about hiring managers based solely on their technical expertise:
+After gathering and analyzing information from 10,000 managers and teams, Google came to the following conclusion: Emotional intelligence matters.